ppoffice/validator.js/README.en.md

-# js-validator
+# validator.js
 A Laravel styled JavaScript Object validation library.
 [Laravel Validation](http://laravel.com/docs/5.0/validation)

-js-validator is easy to use in form or JSON validation, and it is extensible.
+validator.js is easy to use in form or JSON validation, and it is extensible.

 ## Example
 ```javascript